wumbo-unreal/wumbo-unreal/_posts/2024-03-28-dev-log-03-statetree-isnt-just-for-ai.md

 The *Tree Succeeded* and *Tree Failed* transitions inside a subtree will surface to the linked state and no further.
 However, if a subtree was entered by a transition instead of a linked state, then these transitions will affect the whole StateTree.

 ## Ending thoughts
 I'm not claiming this is the best approach, but it does work pretty well.
-The biggest benefit of using StateTree is that I can see the entire flow all in a single asset.
+The biggest benefit of using StateTree is that I can see the entire flow within a single asset.
 So, yeah, I'm happy with what I have right now. :)